intikhabalam/SPE/README.md

 Copy down the **Application (Client) ID** & **Directory (tenant) ID** as you will need these later

 ## Step 2.1: Configure Authentication
-This is the Public URL of the Embedded app
+This is the Public URL of the Embedded app and any urls that are in the app

 Select **Manage -> Authentication** from the left navigation menu